WEDDINGS – GENERAL QUESTIONS

 Q :: Do you travel?
 What are your travel fees?

 A :: Yes!
 We’re available & ready to travel worldwide!
 Our destination wedding packages are not marked up; they are the same as our local wedding packages.
-However, a flat travel fee is added to your package, which covers our flights & car.
-We do ask that you provide our hotel accommodations at the wedding venue/hotel.
+However, a flat travel fee is added to your package, which covers our flights & expenses.
+We would just ask that you kindly provide hotel accommodations at the wedding venue/hotel.

 Q :: Who will be our Photographers?
 Should we meet you before the wedding?

-A :: I personally cover all weddings along with a 2nd shooter from my team of trained shooters.
-If your package includes a 3rd photographer, he/she will be introduced prior to your wedding.
+A :: I personally cover all weddings along with a 2nd photographer and Lighting Assistant/3rd Shooter from my trained team.
 Of course we should meet before your wedding when and if possible.
-Usually meeting over coffee or before your engagement session is a great idea and allows us to get to know you as a couple.
-We want to know as much as we can about you including how you met, what brought you together, what inspires you, what photography style you prefer, etc. This helps us gear shooting your images to your personalities.
+Usually meeting over coffee or before your engagement session is a great idea and allows me to get to know you as a couple.

 Q :: Will you stay later if we’re running behind schedule?